JimDesu/basis-lang/spec.md

 - The frame in which an object's storage is introduced is the object's lifetime ceiling.
 - A `^Object` parameter passed downward gives the callee access; the callee does not become the owner.
-- A productive `^Object` parameter lets the callee swap which object the caller-owned slot points at, but the new object is allocated into the caller's frame on successful copy-restore.
+- A CREATE `^Object` parameter lets the callee swap which object the caller-owned slot points at, but the new object is allocated into the caller's frame on successful copy-restore.
 - Transitive containment: an object embedded as a field of another object inherits the containing object's lifetime ceiling.

-At frame retirement, every object whose lifetime ceiling is this frame is reclaimed; an object that carries an obligation, or owns obligated fields, fires those discharges as part of this reclamation (§10.16).
+At frame retirement, every object whose lifetime ceiling is this frame is reclaimed; an object that carries an obligation fires *its own* discharge as part of this reclamation.
+Obligated fields are not fired by reclamation — they are discharged explicitly by the object's finalizer, and an object reclaimed without that having happened strands their duties (§10.16).

 ### F.9 Variant Three-Word Slot